coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 Universe polymorphism and sections
 ----------------------------------

-The universe polymorphic or monomorphic status is attached to each individual section, and all term or universe declarations contained inside must respect it, as described below.
-It is possible to nest a polymorphic section inside a monomorphic one, but the converse is not allowed.

-:cmd:`Variables`, :cmd:`Context`, :cmd:`Universe` and :cmd:`Constraint` in a section support
+:cmd:`Variables`, :cmd:`Context`, :cmd:`Universe` and
+:cmd:`Constraint` in a section support polymorphism.
-polymorphism.
 This means that the universe variables and their associated constraints are discharged polymorphically over definitions that use them.
 In other words, two definitions in the section sharing a common variable will both get parameterized by the universes produced by the variable declaration.
 This is in contrast to a “mononorphic” variable which introduces global universes and constraints, making the two definitions depend on the *same* global universes associated to the variable.

+It is possible to mix universe polymorphism and monomorphism in sections, except in the following ways:

+- no monomorphic constraint may refer to a polymorphic universe:

+  .. coqtop:: all reset

+     Section Foo.

+       Polymorphic Universe i.
+       Fail Constraint i = i.

+  This includes constraints implictly declared by commands such as :cmd:`Variable`, which may as a such need to be used with universe polymorphism activated (locally by attribute or globally by option):

+  .. coqtop:: all

+     Fail Variable A : (Type@{i} : Type).
+     Polymorphic Variable A : (Type@{i} : Type).

+  (in the above example the anonymous :g:`Type` constrains polymorphic universe :g:`i` to be strictly smaller.)

+- no monomorphic constant or inductive may be declared if polymorphic universes or universe constraints are present.

+These restrictions are required in order to produce a sensible result when closing the section (the requirement on constants and inductives is stricter than the one on constraints, because constants and inductives are abstracted by *all* the section's polymorphic universes and constraints).